-Hertz car audio systems come in many different series including the Uno series, the Dieci series, the Energy series and Hi-Energy series, as well as the Mille series.
+Hertz car audio systems come in many different series including the Uno series, the Hertz Dieci series, the Energy series and Hi-Energy series, as well as the Mille series.
 How do you know which is the best for you?
-To help you look further than just the name in our Hertz speakers reviews, our team has put together a quick and comprehensive buying guide.
+To help you look further than just the name in our Hertz speakers review, our team has put together a quick and comprehensive buying guide.

 Design and Size

 Other than thinking about the diameter of the speakers, you also need to account for the speaker brackets and the depth.
-Then you need to consider the type of Hertz Audio speaker you want to go for.
+Then you need to consider the type of Hertz car Audio speaker you want to go for.

-A component speaker gives you more versatility, customizability and flexibility in terms of placement and setup.
+A component speaker gives you more versatility, customizability, and flexibility in terms of placement and setup.

 Two-Way and Three-Way Speakers